ViridityTech/client-apisolution-updatescripts/README.md

 ## Configuration

-Each script contains a dictionary that maps community names to their respective IDs in the relevant system (GA4 property ID or Sherpa CRM ID).
+Each script contains a dictionary that maps community names to their respective IDs in the relevant system (GA4 property ID ).
 Update these dictionaries as needed when adding or removing communities.

 The date range for data extraction is also configurable within each script.
 By default, the scripts fetch data from January 1, 2024, to the current date.